SigmaWrath/Tukupu-Published/content/To-Do.md

 		- And a Concord Jewel connecting it to the Radiant Citadel (Radiant Citadel civs: sister to the material plane, or wildspace systems in the Astral Sea???)
 	- Aldania: the Lovers' Palace, with rainbow skies kind of like the celestial event in episode 6 of Andor (perpetual solar eclipse in a sense)
 		- This is the core of the Axial Planes
+		- Since it's letting in the deities' full power, maybe only very powerful beings can survive there—mechanically, EITHER you can't stay there for more than like a day per year OR you have to be above a certain level
 	- The Houses of Night must be traversed by the River of Night.
 (Twelve houses?
 Idk just do strictly as many as needed, no more, no less)
 - ~~Tabaxi~~ $\rightarrow$ [Ardlings](https://dungeonsanddragonsfan.com/ardling-one-dnd-news/), descended from Beast Lords
 	- Which means new outer plane: the Beastlands
 		- Three levels: high sun (Krigala), dawn/dusk (Brux), high moon (Karasuthra)
 			- Fountain of Eternity is on Krigala
 			- Beast Lords get fed similar to how PJO gods recieve campfire food sacrifices?
+		- <span style="color:rgb(134, 93, 187)">Alternative idea: the animal world that Aliya and I made</span>
 	- Bast (she/her) is the Cat Queen, and mother of the Tabaxi (who are cat Ardlings)
 	- Ame-no-Kaku is the Deer Queen, also known as the Doe Spirit (is also paramour of Bast)
 	- Kamdhenu is the Cow Queen